 Anime & Manga

-- The second princess in Son Of The White Horse is one.
-Of course, she did get married to a dragon who seems to represent the horrors of industrial warfare.
+- The second princess in Son of the White Horse is one.
+She did get married to a dragon who seems to represent the horrors of industrial warfare.

 - Woody Allen is famous for playing this kind of character.

 - Many, many of the lead roles from French comic actor Louis de Funès are this, a good part of his humor consisting on watching how his protagonists are cracking up under pressure.
 Although De Funès had to tone it down after his heart attack in 1974.

 - Ken the stutterer in A Fish Called Wanda.

 - In the Star Wars Universe, Nute Gunray (the Trade Federation Viceroy) nearly embodies this trope.
 Although beings from his species, Neimodians, are usually pessimistics and prone to great stress by nature, Gunray's overly-nervous personality is well beyond even Neimoidian standards.

 - Leo Bloom in all adaptations of The Producers.

 - Felix in the film version of The Odd Couple.